Shell1010/AQW-md/Item Guides/ArchDoomKnight.md

 - **"Gathering power"**
 	- 1800x Undead Energy, dropped from most undead.
 		- You need to complete upto the **"A Loyal Follower"** quest for [[Blinding Light of Destiny]] quests in order to start collecting Undead Energy.
-		- Fastest to obtain from [/necrodungeon](http://aqwwiki.wikidot.com/necropolis-dungeon) 5 headed dracolich.
+		- Fastest to obtain from [/necrodungeon](http://aqwwiki.wikidot.com/necropolis-dungeon) Doom Overlord as it drops multiple.
+		- Alternatively the 5 headed dracolich
 	- 500x Human Souls from [/noxustower](http://aqwwiki.wikidot.com/noxus-tower).
 	- 600x Dragon Energy, drops from most dragon kin, I recommend killing mobs at [/etherwardes](http://aqwwiki.wikidot.com/etherstorm-war-desoloth).